Skip to main content

 CREATE DISTRIBUTION ds3 COLUMN TYPES integer, integer;

--- Composite key with hash on second column
+-- Composite key with mixed types and hash on second column

-CREATE DISTRIBUTION ds5 COLUMN TYPES integer, varchar hash;
+CREATE DISTRIBUTION ds4 COLUMN TYPES integer, varchar hash;

 DROP DISTRIBUTION